kenzerkay/Mackenzie-Personal-Website/ReadMe.md

 ## Run local

-Download of Jekyll and all its prerequesites:
+Download of Jekyll and all its prerequisites:

         https://jekyllrb.com/docs/

-Run on local enviornment with:
+Run on local environment with:

         bundle exec jekyll serve